Scenic Hudson Preservation Conference v. Federal Power Commission: Background

 This case is part of a 17-year (1963–1981) dispute.
 In September, 1962, Consolidated Edison announced plans to build the country's largest pumped-storage, 2,000-megawatt (MW) hydroelectric power plant on Storm King Mountain at a cost of $234 million.
 The proposed project also required that Con Edison buy about three hundred acres of the Black Rock Forest owned by Harvard University, which was unwilling to sell.
 In response to the proposal, by November 1963 citizens had formed the Scenic Hudson Preservation Conference to provide a stronger unified voice against the project.
 Despite its opposition, the Federal Power Commission granted Consolidated Edison the right to proceed.
 The commission's decision was immediately appealed and the matter was sent to the U.S. Second Circuit Court of Appeals.
 The timeline below provides a more thorough context of the different cases and significant decisions.

 Legal framework

 Parties involved

 Scenic Hudson Preservation Conference was a collection of concerned citizens and other local interests.
 Several towns joined Scenic Hudson as plaintiffs.
 The towns were located along both banks of the Hudson River within the vicinity of Storm King Mountain.
 These surrounding local governments felt as though the development of the storage facility along with the additional transmission lines would adversely affect them.
-Among them were Phillipstown, Putnam Valley, Cortland, and Yorktown, all on the opposite bank and concerned about the visual impact of the project.
+Among them were Phillipstown, Putnam Valley, Cortlandt, and Yorktown, all on the opposite bank and concerned about the visual impact of the project.

 Consolidated Edison was, and as of 2025 still is, a large investor-owned utility in New York.
 It was seeking a reliable source of energy to meet the needs of a then growing population.